 The Java Naming and Directory Interface (JNDI) is an application programming interface (API) that provides naming services to Java applications.
-JNDI is an integral component of Sun Microsystems' J2EE technology.
+JNDI is an integral component of Sun Microsystems Inc.'s Java 2 Enterprise Edition (J2EE) technology.

 JNDI is defined to be independent of any specific naming or directory service implementation.
 It supports the use of a single method for accessing various new and existing services.

-This support allows any service-provider implementation to be plugged into the JNDI framework using the standard service provider interface (SPI) conventions.
+The JNDI support provided by WebLogic Server is based on the standard JNDI API classes defined by Sun Microsystems, Inc. This support allows any service-provider implementation to be plugged into the JNDI framework using the standard service provider interface (SPI) conventions.
 In addition, JNDI allows Java applications in WebLogic Server to access external directory services such as LDAP in a standardized fashion, by plugging in the appropriate service provider.
+WebLogic Server supports version 1.2.1 of the JNDI API.